 - Laurimar Primary School – Doreen

-Initial findings from an evaluation undertaken by PricewaterhouseCoopers Consulting has found that inclusive OSHC programs provide a wide range of benefits to participating children and young people, their families, their schools and the community.
+Findings from the evaluation undertaken by PricewaterhouseCoopers Consulting found that inclusive OSHC programs provide a wide range of benefits to participating children and young people, their families, their schools and the community.
 These include:

 - Parents and carers are able to increase their participation in work, training or study (48% of those surveyed agreed that the program had already enabled them to increase their participation, with a further 44% stating that they intended to if the program continued);

 - An increase in family wellbeing, with parents/carers having more time to take care of themselves and/or their other children;